 If we assume that that control cell will generate a 1% response rate, then this would result in a total of 250 gifts.
 If your test works to produce your desired 10% lift, then this would result in 275 gifts.
-Unfortunately, in this instance the difference of only 25 gifts between the control and the test is not large enough to generate a statistically significant result.
+Unfortunately, in this instance, the difference of only 25 gifts between the control and the test is not large enough to generate a statistically significant result.

-However, if you replay this same scenario but assign 100,000 pieces to each acquisition test cell, a 10% lift for the test translates into 100 more total gifts compared to the control.
+However, if you replay this same scenario but assign 100,000 pieces to each acquisition test cell, a 10% lift for the test translates into 100 more total gifts than the control.
 Statistics tell us that this 100-gift difference is large enough to generate a significant result.
 We can now have confidence in this outcome being repeated in the future.

-The key difference here between these two examples is the mail volume.
+The key difference between these two examples is the mail volume.
 For large sample sizes, the difference between the control and test outcome does not need to be as great to mathematically prove that the result was not a coincidence.

 Your Expected Outcome Matters Just as Much

 Let’s take our original 50,000-piece scenario mentioned earlier.
 If we predict a 20% lift instead of a 10% lift in response, then our result suddenly becomes statistically significant.
-With the control generating 250 gifts and our test now generating 300 gifts, the difference in performance between the two groups is much larger and therefore we can have confidence that this outcome is not happenstance.
+With the control generating 250 gifts and our test now generating 300 gifts, the difference in performance between the two groups is much larger, and therefore, we can have confidence that this outcome is not happenstance.

-The bottom line is that if you expect a test to make a considerable impact (increasing response by a large percentage, for example) then you can get by with smaller mail volumes to generate a significant result.
+The bottom line is that if you expect a test to make a considerable impact (increasing response by a large percentage, for example), then you can get by with smaller mail volumes to generate a significant result.